pvico/RX-Dual-Power/README.md

 <sub><sup>2</sup>By setting the CTL2 line to HIGH and releasing the CTL1 line (MCU pin set to high impedance).</sub><br/>
 <sub><sup>3</sup>Below minimum voltage only applies to a battery.
 A BEC is never below minimum voltage: it is either above minimum voltage (> 4.8V) or considered disconnected (< 4.8V).</sub><br/>
 <sub><sup>4</sup>The MCU releases the CTL2 line and sets the CTL1 line to HIGH, forcing MAIN PWR off.
-Note that we have to do this instead of applying strategy #2 because MAIN PWR below its minimum voltage can still be higher than STBY PWR: consider the case of a discharged LIPO 2S as MAIN PWR (< 7.4V) and a fully charged LIFE 2S as STBY PWR (7.2V).</sub><br/>
+Note that we have to do this instead of applying strategy #2 because MAIN PWR below its minimum voltage can still be above the STBY PWR voltage: consider the case of a discharged LIPO 2S as MAIN PWR (< 7.2V) and a fully charged LIFE 2S (7V) or NIMH 4S (5.4V) as STBY PWR .</sub><br/>
 <sub><sup>5</sup>Both CTL1 and CTL2 lines are released (MCU pins set to high impedance).</sub><br/>
 <sub><sup>6</sup>Whichever one is 20mV above the other will power the model.</sub><br/>